 Google Algorithm Updates

-Some of the major Google updates which helped it filter sites more precisely and clean the web effectively are given below:
+Some of the major Google updates, which helped it filter sites more precisely and clean the web effectively are given below:

 Mobile Friendly Boost Update

 On 17 July 2015, Google rolled out Panda refresh (Panda 4.2).
 It has no immediate effect on rankings.
-According to Google, it impacted 2?3 % of English language search queries.
+According to Google, it impacted 23 % of English language search queries.

 Mobile-Friendly Update (Mobilegeddon)

-It was rolled out on 21 April, 2015.
+It was rolled out on 21 April 2015.
 It made mobile-friendliness an important ranking factor for mobile searches.
 Its job was to boost the rankings of mobile-ready pages so that quality and relevant content could be provided to mobile users.

 It was rolled out in July 2014, for local businesses.
-Google said that it will create closer ties between local and core algorithms so that people could find useful and accurate information in local search results.
+Google said that it would create closer ties between local and core algorithms so that people could find useful and accurate information in local search results.

-In June 2010, Google updated its caffeine algorithm to introduce new web indexing system.
-It helped Google to improve the speed of search engine and integrated crawling and indexing that resulted in a fifty percent fresher index.
+In June 2010, Google updated its caffeine algorithm to introduce a new web indexing system.
+It helped Google to improve the speed of the search engine and integrated crawling and indexing that resulted in a fifty percent fresher index.

-In August 2009, Google released Caffeine (Preview); the upcoming infrastructure change to improve and integrate indexing, crawling and range of their search engine index.
+In August 2009, Google released Caffeine (Preview), the upcoming infrastructure change to improve and integrate indexing, crawling, and range of their search engine index.

 It was introduced in February 2009.
 It was seen as a big change that would favor big brands but Google?s Matt Cutts cleared that it was a minor change focused on ranking signals like trust and authority.

 It was introduced in June 2007.
 This update was named in honor of Google's Vanessa Fox.
-Matt Cutts said that it was just some minor changes like the integration of search results with news, images and videos, etc.
+Matt Cutts said that it was just some minor changes like the integration of search results with news, images, and videos, etc.

 It was rolled out in December 2005.
 It was an infrastructure change that brought new technicalities related to URL canonicalization, redirects, etc. It helped Google to prepare for future developments.

-It was introduced on 23rd January 2004.
+It was introduced on 23 January 2004.
 This update was actually some improvements in the Florida update.
 It targeted the on-page spam tactics like invisible text and meta-tag stuffing.

-It was introduced on 16 November, 2003.
+It was introduced on 16 November 2003.
 It brought significant change to Google's algorithm and put an end to the use of keyword stuffing to manipulate search engine results.